 But in this lecture, I want to offer some thoughts on your pre-flight system inspection.
 To quote the Part 107 regulations, "a remote pilot-in-command must conduct a preflight inspection to include specific aircraft and control station systems checks and to ensure the small UAS is in a condition for safe operation."

-While there’s no one catch-all pre-flight checklist that’ll work for every pilot and every sUAS model, hopefully the below document helps you better understand the best practices around powering up your aircraft and taking to the skies.
-Feel free to repurpose this document as your own and to tailor it to your specific system and set of processes.
+While there’s no one catch-all pre-flight checklist that’ll work for every pilot and every drone model, hopefully the below document helps you better understand the best practices around powering up your aircraft and taking to the skies.

 First, let’s assume: